EPCCed/SiMLInt/docs/data-generation.md

 # Data Generation

-Following the structure given in the [general data generation](ML_training.md) case, this page describes our implementation for the Hasegawa-Wakatani example.
+Following the structure given in the [general data generation](ML_training.md) case, this page describes the data generation phase of our implementation for the Hasegawa-Wakatani example.

 1. Fine- and coarse-grained resolutions.
 We chose:
  - 1024x1024 for fine-grained simulations; and